 A further review, by Barnardo's, of the charity's current safeguarding arrangements was commissioned in August 2016.
-Their report noted that the charity had clearly made considerable effort and investment in recent years to develop and embed a strong safeguarding culture, and made a number of recommendations for further refinement of the charity's procedures, which are in the process of implementation.
+Their report noted that the charity had clearly made considerable effort and investment in recent years to develop and embed a strong safeguarding culture, and made a number of recommendations for further refinement of the charity's proceduresThe majority of the recommendations have been fully implemented with a final few still in the implementation stage.